 In furtherance of its commitment to improving the lives of the Nigerian youths, the Nigerian Bottling Company recently trained over 500 youths in Cross River State under its 3 – day workshop tagged, ‘Youth Empowered Nigeria’.
 It is the 9th edition in the series following Abeokuta, kano, Benin and Ibadan.

 The initiative is developed to help young people to achieve their career ambitions by providing guidance, support and assistance during their transition from school to meaningful employment, and Calabar was the latest stop in the train going across the country.
 Participants were engaged on life, business and networking skills during the workshop.

 The program is a strategy by Coca‑Cola Hellenic Bottling Company, to impact 1 million youths by 2025 across the 28 countries where it has operations, as part of the 2025 Sustainability commitments, with 100,000 of the youths coming from Nigeria, one of its biggest operational bases.

 The youth remain a major focal stakeholder group in our community intervention programs and sustainability initiatives.
 Over the years, NBC has built and maintained strong community trust into our corporate strategy, which has driven our business to invest time, expertise and resources in locally relevant initiatives to facilitate socio-economic development of our communities, especially amongst the youth.
-Georgios Polymenakos - Country Manager, NBC
+Matthieu Seguin - Managing Director, NBC